vladkosinov/karabiner-config/README.md

 ## Karabiner config Caps Lock (Ctrl + Esc) + IJKL

-Inspired by https://tonsky.me/blog/cursor-keys with one addition:
+Config inspired and copied form https://tonsky.me/blog/cursor-keys with few changes:

-binds `Caps Lock` to `Esc` when pressed alone
+- binds `Caps Lock` to `Esc` when pressed alone
+- disables arrows also when used with modifiers keys

 ### To install open the url: